getify/monio/MONIO.md

 IOx reactive instances can temporarily be paused (using `stop()`), or permanently closed and cleaned up (using `close()`).
 They can also be "frozen" (still open, but no more values allowed) with `freeze()`. `isClosed()` and `isFrozen()` indicate the current status of the IOx stream.

-## Other Helpful IO-Variants
+## Other Helpful IO/IOx Variants

-Monio includes several other supporting monads/helpers in addition to `IO`:
+Monio also includes some other variants and helpers of `IO` / `IOx`:

 * `AllIO` and `AnyIO` are IO monad variants that are suitable -- as monoids, both have an "empty" boolean-holding IO value (`AllIO.empty()` and `AnyIO.empty()`) and a `concat(..)` method -- to perform short-circuited `&&` and `||` operations, respectively, over the eventually-resolved values in the IO instances.
 For additional convenience, common FP utilities like `fold(..)` and `foldMap(..)` (included in Monio's `Util` module) abstract the `concat(..)` calls across such concatable moniod instances.